 Finding the right accommodation is a process that can take some time.
-For this reason, it 's important to start searching for your new home as soon as possible and as soon as you receive the confirmation of payment of the study fee.
+For this reason, it 's important to start searching for your new home as soon as possible, and as soon as your study place is confirmed.

-It is important to find an accommodation and have it confirmed before arriving to Finland.
-Please, note that it's not possible to walk in the housing companies on your arrival, ask for an accommodation and expect to get one on the same day.
+It is important to find an accommodation before arriving to Finland.
+Please, note that it 's not possible to walk in the housing companies on your arrival, ask for accommodation and expect to get one on the same day.
 This is not realistic due to the limited availabilities and existing waiting lists.